Steward's Log — Tag

 Momentum hides inside the middle of the week

-motion, the week revealed itself differently than it first appeared.
-What felt scattered early began
+It didn’t feel like much was happening—until it did.
+Somewhere between fatigue and forward motion, the week revealed itself differently than it first appeared.
+What felt scattered early began to show a kind of quiet accumulation.

 Client soil pH increased (~4.3 → ~5.3)